Dexter88xD/notes_app/README.md

     python app.py
     ```

-    Access the application by navigating to `http://127.0.0.1:5000/` in your web browser.
+    Access the application by navigating to `http://127.0.0.1:5000/`, or the link provided in your terminal, in your web browser.

 ## Usage